Team217/FRC-217-Libraries/README.md

 - `ctre.PigeonIMU`
   - adds extra functions to the CTRE PigeonIMU
 - `ctre.JohnsonPLGEncoder`
-  - manages pulses of the Johnson Electric PLG Hall Effect Sensors as a relative encoder
+  - manages pulses of the Johnson Electric PLG Hall Effect Sensors as a relative quadrature encoder
 - `rev.CANSparkMax`
   - adds extra functions to the REV SparkMax motor controller
 - `wpi.AnalogGyro`